HarryBeadle/speedcrunch/doc/src/userguide/first_steps.rst

 First Steps
 ===========

 SpeedCrunch has been designed to be used via the keyboard.
-While it is perfectly viable to use it via the mouse (and enter numbers by clicking the buttons on the onscreen keypad), it is highly recommended to get used to the keyboard interface, and harness SpeedCrunch's full power.
-For this reason the onscreen keypad widget is disabled by default.
+While it is perfectly viable to use it via the mouse (and enter numbers by clicking the buttons on the on-screen keypad), it is highly recommended to get used to the keyboard interface, and harness SpeedCrunch's full power.
+For this reason the on-screen keypad widget is disabled by default.

 ..
 TODO: link to how to enable the keypad widget.